Start GuideBetaConcepts

 Invite people from Settings > Members (workspace-level) or Settings > Teams > [Team Name] (team-level).

 Invites go out by email or Slack (if connected).
-When a user accepts their invite, the onboarding flow prompts them to connect their personal integrations (GitHub, Linear, Jira, Google Calendar) — you don't need to coordinate that separately.
-See Invite Members for detailed steps.
+When a user accepts their invite, the onboarding flow prompts them to connect their personal integrations (GitHub, Linear, Jira, Google Calendar) so you don't need to coordinate that separately (unless they skip those steps).
+See Invite Members for more details.

 Related Articles